 For my Dead Rail system, I have chosen the LocoFi™ sound module, along with the FREE LocoFi™ Android App for an Android phone.
-Together, they are used to control the locomotive's speed and direction and produce several locomotive sounds, including engine, bell and horn or whistle, depending on whether the locomotive is diesel powered or steam powered, while the power to run the locomotive and LocoFi™ module is provided by a battery pack.
+Together, they are used to control the locomotive's speed and direction and produce several locomotive sounds, including engine, bell and horn or whistle, depending on whether the locomotive is diesel powered or steam powered.
+The power to run the locomotive and the LocoFi™ module is provided by a battery pack.

 What I've Learned So Far